Raynaud leads Stanford against Florida State after 28-point game - WTOP News

 Stanford, California; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Stanford takes on Florida State after Maxime Raynaud scored 28 points in Stanford’s 88-51 win against the Miami Hurricanes.
+BOTTOM LINE: Stanford hosts Florida State after Maxime Raynaud scored 28 points in Stanford’s 88-51 victory against the Miami Hurricanes.

-The Cardinal have gone 10-1 at home.
+The Cardinal are 10-1 on their home court.
 Stanford is sixth in the ACC with 9.6 offensive rebounds per game led by Raynaud averaging 3.4.

-The Seminoles are 4-4 in conference games.
-Florida State ranks ninth in the ACC with 22.9 defensive rebounds per game led by Malique Ewin averaging 4.8.
+The Seminoles are 4-4 in conference play.
+Florida State is third in the ACC scoring 36.3 points per game in the paint led by Malique Ewin averaging 11.3.

 Stanford makes 44.7% of its shots from the field this season, which is 4.4 percentage points higher than Florida State has allowed to its opponents (40.3%).
-Florida State has shot at a 46.8% clip from the field this season, 2.1 percentage points above the 44.7% shooting opponents of Stanford have averaged.

-The Cardinal and Seminoles square off Saturday for the first time in ACC play this season.
+Florida State scores 8.0 more points per game (78.2) than Stanford allows to opponents (70.2).

 LAST 10 GAMES: Cardinal: 6-4, averaging 74.8 points, 29.4 rebounds, 14.5 assists, 5.9 steals and 3.8 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 71.9 points per game.